HeBIS-VZ/paia/paia.md

 response fields
   :  name          occ    data type   description
     ------------- ------ ----------- ---------------------------------------------------------------
-     amount        0..1   money       sum of all fees.
-May also be negative. fee           0..n   array       list of fees
+     amount        1..1   money       sum of all fees.
+May also be negative.
+(A value of zero identifies an empty list of fees as valid)
+     fee           0..n   array       list of fees
-     fee.amount    1..1   money       amount of a single fee fee.date      0..1   date        date when the fee was claimed fee.about     0..1   string      textual information about the fee fee.item      0..1   URI         item that caused the fee fee.edition   0..1   URI         edition that caused the fee fee.feetype   0..1   string      textual description of the type of service that caused the fee fee.feeid     0..1   URI         URI of the type of service that caused the fee
+     fee.amount    1..1   money       amount of a single fee fee.date      0..1   date        date when the fee was claimed fee.about     0..1   string      textual information about the fee fee.item      0..1   URI         item that caused the fee ( fee.edition   0..1   URI         edition that caused the fee fee.feetype   0..1   string      textual description of the type of service that caused the fee fee.feeid     0..1   URI         URI of the type of service that caused the fee